Deanbert/rock-paper-scissors/README.md

 ### Initial Discussion

-Rock, Paper, Scissors in a fun and interactive game that people of all ages can enjoy
+Rock, Paper, Scissors, Lizard, Spock in a fun and interactive game that people of all ages can enjoy

 ### User Stories